Brew-House/Wallet_Street_Cousin/TREASURY_ALLOCATIONS.md

 The Treasury holds **35% of the total $WSC supply** and is managed publicly via the [`Treasury Wallet`](./WALLETS.md).

+12.5% of total supply pledged to Liquidity Monsoon

+**Remaining Funds to be put into 36 individual escrow contracts ala 'Ripple Escrow' unused funds will be re-escrowed into another 36 months contract**

 These funds are reserved for ecosystem support, community growth, listings, and all the weird and wonderful things cousins may need as the project evolves.

 ---